-But because we are on familiar ground with "Fielder's Choice" there are very few surprises and we know that for all the fun of Philip struggling to be a dad to Zach it will boil down to his choice of persevering or asking his Aunt Rose to care for Zach.
+But because we are on familiar ground with "Fielder's Choice" there are very few surprises and we know that for all the fun of Philip struggling to be a dad to Zach it will boil down to his choice of persevering or asking his Aunt Rose to Zach in.
 The outcome of which is obvious and it is no spoiler to say Philip realises not only how much he has bonded with his nephew in the few chaotic days they have spent together but also how much he loves him.

 Now if "Fielder's Choice" had been a mainstream movie I know I would have moaned about the acting, it is at times shaky, all very one level and at times cheesy but because we have a TV movie it's sort of acceptable, don't ask me why it just is.
 So Chad Lowe is fun as Uncle Philip, be it his OCD ordering of things through to the exasperation of finding his home wrecked by young Zach.
 And Kesun Loder, who is credited as K'Sun Ray, has the right cute factor as young Zach especially when he breaks into a huge smile.
 But these are not great performances or are those from more recognizable stars such as George Segal who is Philip's boss and Charles Napier who is perfect as full on Taco Bob.